Wentao-Xu/SEEK/README.md

 |-lambda|L2 weight regularization penalty|
 |-lr|Init learning rate|

-## Cite
+## Citation
-If you find our work interesting, you can cite the paper as
+Please cite the following paper if you use this code in your work.
 ```
 @InProceedings{wentao2020seek,
       author={Xu, Wentao and Zheng, Shun and He, Liang and Shao, Bin and Yin, Jian and Liu, Tie-Yan},